 Interdisciplinary collaboration is important to me.
-I am co-editor of an interdisciplinary volume on book history in the Americas, American Contact: Intercultural Encounter and the History of the Book (forthcoming).
-I am also co-convenor of a colloquy, “Early American Music and the Construction of Race,” published in the Journal of the American Musicological Society (Fall 2021).
+I am co-editor of an interdisciplinary volume on book history in the Americas, American Contact: Objects of Intercultural Encounters and the Boundaries of Book History and I am also co-convenor of a colloquy, “Early American Music and the Construction of Race,” published in the Journal of the American Musicological Society (Fall 2021).
 Both of these projects are collaborations with cultural historian Rhae Lynn Barnes.
+Dr. Barnes and I are in the early stages of a new project on printed music notation, epistemology, and imperialism in the long nineteenth century tentatively titled Notating Empire: Printed Music and the Frontiers of Knowledge.

 I teach courses on American music, women and music, popular music, and methods for the study of music history.
 My graduate seminars address topics in eighteenth-century studies, such as music and revolution, sacred music and settler colonialism; and methods/materials courses on music and book history, and archive studies.
+Undergraduate courses I offer include surveys of US and popular music, specialized courses on amateurism and expertise, and a course in environmental humanities on birding and sound.
 My approach to teaching and scholarship is fundamentally interdisciplinary.
-By training and inclination, I am very much a historian; I also have a background as a performer (I studied viola at Oberlin and Juilliard, where I played mostly experimental and contemporary music)
+By training and inclination, I am very much a historian; I also have a background as a performer (I studied viola at Oberlin and Juilliard, where I played mostly experimental and contemporary music).

 “Land and Conversion: New Frameworks for Colonial Hymnody,” in Theatres of Belief: Music and Conversion in the Early Modern City, Iain Fenlon, Marie-Alexis Colin, and Matthew Laube, eds.(Turnhout, Belgium: Epitome Musical Series of Brepols Pub., 2021)